-$$f / \# = \frac{f}{D} \approx \frac{1}{2NA}.$$
+$$f / \# = \frac{f}{D} \approx \frac{1}{2 NA}.$$

-- Simple telescopes can be made with two lenses.
-They are used for viewing objects at large distances and utilize the entire range of the electromagnetic spectrum. - The angular magnification M for a telescope is given by where $\theta$ is the angle subtended by an object viewed by the unaided eye, $\theta'$ is the angle subtended by a magnified image, and $f_0$ and $f_e$ are the focal lengths of the objective and the eyepiece.
+- · Simple telescopes can be made with two lenses.
+They are used for viewing objects at large distances and utilize the entire range of the electromagnetic spectrum. - The angular magnification M for a telescope is given by where θ is the angle subtended by an object viewed by the unaided eye, θ' is the angle subtended by a magnified image, and f_0 and f_e are the focal lengths of the objective and the eyepiece.

-$$M = \frac{\theta'}{\theta} = -\frac{f_0}{f_0},$$
+$$M = \frac{\theta'}{\theta} = -\frac{f_0}{f_e},$$

-- Aberrations or image distortions can arise due to the finite thickness of optical instruments, imperfections in the optical components, and limitations on the ways in which the components are used. - The means for correcting aberrations range from better components to computational techniques. - 5.
+- · Aberrations or image distortions can arise due to the finite thickness of optical instruments, imperfections in the optical components, and limitations on the ways in which the components are used. - The means for correcting aberrations range from better components to computational techniques. - 2.
+A cataract is cloudiness in the lens of the eye.
+Is light dispersed or diffused by it? - 3.
+When laser light is shone into a relaxed normalvision eye to repair a tear by spot-welding the retina to the back of the eye, the rays entering the eye must be parallel.
+Why?

+- 4. How does the power of a dry contact lens compare with its power when resting on the tear layer of the eve?
+Explain. - 5.
 Why is your vision so blurry when you open your eyes while swimming under water?
 How does a face mask enable clear vision?

-- 6. It has become common to replace the cataract-clouded lens of the eye with an internal lens.
+- 6. It has become common to replace the cataractclouded lens of the eye with an internal lens.
 This intraocular lens can be chosen so that the person has perfect distant vision.
 Will the person be able to read without glasses?
 If the person was nearsighted, is the power of the intraocular lens greater or less than the removed lens? - 7.
 If the cornea is to be reshaped (this can be done surgically or with contact lenses) to correct myopia, should its curvature be made greater or smaller?
 Explain.
-Also explain how hyperopia can be corrected.

-- 8. If there is a fixed percent uncertainty in LASIK reshaping of the cornea, why would you expect those people with the greatest correction to have a poorer chance of normal distant vision after the procedure? - 9.
+Also explain how hyperopia can be corrected. - 8.
+If there is a fixed percent uncertainty in LASIK reshaping of the cornea, why would you expect those people with the greatest correction to have a poorer chance of normal distant vision after the procedure? - 9.
 A person with presbyopia has lost some or all of the ability to accommodate the power of the eye.
 If such a person's distant vision is corrected with LASIK, will she still need reading glasses?
 Explain.